My Pet Center

-Since the start of the COVID-19 pandemic in 2020, pet owners have had concerns about the risk of spreading the virus to their canine and feline family members.
+Since the start of the COVID-19 pandemic in 2020, pet owners have had concerns about the risk of spreading COVID to their pets.

 Over the past couple of years, there have been a small number of confirmed cases in animals around the world.